I'm Serious: Commercial performance

 I'm Serious was released on October 9, 2001 through Arista Records in the United States.
 In its first week of release, I'm Serious made its debut on the Billboard 200 albums chart at number 98, and it debuted at number 27 on the Top R&B/Hip-Hop Albums chart.
-The album only sold 163,000 copies in the United States.
-Due to the poor commercial reception of the album, T.I. was dropped from Arista Records.
+The album has sold at least 163,000 copies in the United States.